Criminal Defense

 • Capital Felony: Carries life imprisonment without the possibility of parole or the death penalty.
 A common example includes capital murder with certain aggravating factors.

-Common Types of Criminal Penalties Upon Conviction
+Common Types of Criminal Penalties Upon Conviction in Fort Worth

 In Texas, criminal penalties vary depending on the severity of the offense, the defendant's criminal history, and other factors.
 Common types of criminal penalties associated with a conviction in Texas include: